 Tactical Lights, The Debate Begins…

-Personally I don't have a tactical light on my firearm.
-There are several reasons for my decision, and ultimately it boils down to a balance of the pros vs the cons.
+As far as EDC I don't have a tactical light on my firearm.
+For me, it boils down to a balance of the pros vs the cons.
 Here are some factors I consider (in no particular order):

 - Tac lights are not small – Carrying a firearm concealed can be difficult in its own right, adding a tactical light makes the task even harder.